-The morning is the start to our day, and when we get a good start, it’s likely that we’re going to have a great day!
+The morning is the start of our day, and when we get a good start, it’s likely that we’re going to have a great day!
 Yet waking up can be a challenge for some.
-But following simple routine in the morning will help you start the day on a blissful note.
-According to Ayurvedic Philosophy, choices that you make regarding your daily routine either build up resistance to disease or tear it down.
+But following a simple routine in the morning will help you start the day on a blissful note.
+According to Ayurvedic philosophy, choices that you make regarding your daily routine either build up resistance to disease or tear it down.

-Here are Tips for how to wake up the Ayurvedic Way:
+Here are some tips for how to wake up the Ayurvedic way:

 – Wake up before sunrise.
 This is Vata time, and because Vata deals with movement, it helps to get your body going.
 Once the sun comes up, it’s Kapha time, time to exercise!
 If you’re already up, this is much easier to do.
 Start with some breathing exercises, and easy yoga, or begin your morning meditation.

 – Drink a glass of warm water with some fresh lemon or lime.
 The warm water stimulates the GI tract, and the citrus helps to loosen up the ama, or toxins, in the digestive tract.

 – Splash your face with cool water.
 This helps to disperse leftover Pitta and prepare the skin for the day ahead.
 Morning hydration is very important.
 Rinse your mouth with cool water to get rid of the trapped heat that has dried out the mouth during the night.

 – Brush your teeth.
 Massage your gums.
 Use a tongue scraper to get rid of built-up ama on the tongue.
 Ayurveda also recommends rinsing your mouth with warm olive or sesame oil – spit it out, don’t swallow it.
 The oil strengthens the teeth, gums, and jaw and also helps to protect the voice.

 – Massage the circumference of the ears, starting at the top of the ear, with the thumb and index finger.
 Rub a few drops of olive or sesame oil just inside the nostril to help moisturize and clean the sinuses.